oroinc/crm/README.md

 - think about value representation (should be loaded in product as key/value)

-- option with locale code + demo

-- sanitize object query results
+- add shortcut to get entity value, data, datatext (option value)

-- complete product / flexibleentity repository
+- flexibleentity repository

-- should be use an extended Doctrine\ORM\Persisters\ to deal with findBy customization ?

 - enhance find($id) to load any values in one query ? (no lazy load when get each value)

+- clean Abstract (model and entity) classes to refactor some methods (addValue, addOption, etc related to owner side)

 - add 10k products with 100 attributes to check the impl